-1. Father's Date of Birth: Enter the father's birth date using MM/DD/YYYY.

-- 2. Father's Place of Birth: City, County, and State. - 3.
+- 1. Father's Date of Birth: Enter the father's birth date using MM/DD/YYYY. - 2.
+Father's Place of Birth: State or foreign country. - 3.
 Father's Social Security Number: This item is required; If the father does not have a social security number, leave space blank. - 4.
+Father's Race: If other is selected, you must state actual identified race

-Name of Father's Employer: Enter the name of the father's employer.
-If the father is unemployed, leave space blank. - 5.
+- 5. Name of Father's Employer: Enter the name of the father's employer.
+If the father is unemployed, leave space blank. - 6.
 Employer's Address: Enter the address of the father's employer.
-If the father is unemployed, leave space blank - 6.
+If the father is unemployed, leave space blank - 7.
 The father should be provided with a copy of the Rights and Responsibilities.
-The clerk should read the form or ensure that the father has read and understands the rights and responsibilities as they related to signing form. - 7.
-Signature of Father: The father must sign the Paternity Acknowledgment In the presence of a notary.
-(Note: the notary should examine identification prior to the father's signing the acknowledgment). - 8.
-Mailing Address of Father: The complete mailing address of the father is required.
+The clerk should read the form or ensure that the father has read and understands the rights and responsibilities as they related to signing form. - 8.
+Signature of Father: The father must sign the Voluntary Paternity Acknowledgment in the presence of a notary and witness if not the same individual.
+(Note: the notary should examine identification prior to the father's signing the acknowledgment). - 9.
+Residence Address of Father: The complete residence address of the father is required.

-CERTIFICATION THAT THE PATERNITY ACKNOWLEDGMENT WAS COMPLETED VOLUNTARILY
+CERTIFICATION THAT THE PATERNITY ACKNOWLEDGMENT WAS COMPLETEDVOLUNTARILY

-A witness is needed to acknowledge that neither of the people completing the Paternity Acknowledgment was forced to complete the Paternity Acknowledgment under duress or coercion.
+A witness is needed to acknowledge that neither of the people completing the Voluntary Paternity Acknowledgment was forced to complete the Voluntary Paternity Acknowledgment under duress or coercion.
 They must sign and date the form in the space provided.
-The witness may be the same person who notarizes the form, however if the notary and witness are different individuals, the witness date and notary date must be the same.
+The witness may be the same person who notarizes the form, however if the notary and witness are different individuals, the witness date and notary date of the father must be the same.

-NOTARIZING THE PATERNITY ACKNOWLEDGMENT
+NOTARIZING THE VOLUNTARY PATERNITY ACKNOWLEDGMENT

-- 1. Notary for the Mother's Signature: The Notary section must be completed for each parent even in cases where the signatures are provided at the same time.
+- Notary for the Mother's Signature: The Notary section must be completed for each parent even in cases where the signatures are provided at the same time.
 The notary is attesting to the validity of the individual signatures.
 The notary must also enter the date on which he/she signs the form and their commission expiration date. - 2.
 Identification Presented by Mother: The notary must enter the ID information. - 3.
 Notary for the Father's Signature: The Notary section must be completed for each parent even in cases where the signatures are provided at the same time.
 The notary is attesting to the validity of the individual signatures.
-The notary must also enter the date on which he/she signs the form and their commission expiration date.

-4. Identification Presented by Father: The notary must enter the ID information.
+The notary must also enter the date on which he/she signs the form and their commission expiration date. - 4.
+Identification Presented by Father: The notary must enter the ID information.